-The Illinois State Board of Education (ISBE) has approved the School Counseling sequence as leading to the Educator License with an endorsement in School Counseling.
-GSU counseling degree seeking students who wish to be recommended for an Educator license endorsed for school counseling shall either (1) hold or be qualified to hold a teaching license, or (2) have completed the GSU or equivalent teaching competence courses (i.e. EDAD7713, COUN7620, COUN6622, and SPED6101).
+The Illinois State Board of Education (ISBE) has approved the School Counseling sequence as leading to the School Service Personnel Certificate with an endorsement in School Counseling.
+GSU counseling degree seeking students who wish to be recommended for a school personnel certificate endorsed for school counseling shall either (1) hold or be qualified to hold a teaching certificate, or (2) have completed the GSU or equivalent teaching competence courses (i.e. EDAD7713, COUN7620, COUN6622, and SPED6101).

-All School Counseling students must provide evidence of successful completion of the Test of Academic Proficiency or ACT, or the SAT prior to admission to the program.
-All School Counseling students must present evidence of passing the ISBE School Counselor Proficiency Test before they are permitted to begin internship and before they are recommended for licensure.
+All School Counseling students must provide evidence of successful completion of the Illinois Basic Skills Test prior to admission to the program.
+All School Counseling students must present evidence of passing the ISBE School Counselor Proficiency Test before they are recommended for Type 73 certification.

-International applicants (not residing in the U.S.) applying for the School Counseling sequence who has not met the Illinois Test of Academic Proficiency requirements may petition for conditional admission.
+International applicants (not residing in the U.S.) applying for the School Counseling sequence who have not met the Illinois Basic Skills requirements may petition for conditional admission.
 Applicants choosing to petition should include a letter with the supplementary admission materials.
-If approved, admission would be conditional; students must successfully pass the Test of Academic Proficiency by the end of their third term.
+If approved, admission would be conditional; students must successfully pass the Basic Skills Test by the end of their third term.
 Failure to do so will result in dismissal from the program.